CICS110/CICS110.github.io/guides/staff/index.md

 If questions are coming in faster than the assigned staff can handle, like before a major deadline or exam, don't be afraid to `@` all UCAs asking if anyone is free to help out.

 ## Grading
+Grading is all done via Gradescope.
+For a guide on how to grade (both at the high level and how to use Gradescope itself), see [this guide](https://groups.cs.umass.edu/uca/uca-training-grading-on-gradescope/) on the UCA website.

 ## Uploading to Moonami
 ### zyBooks